The 5 Best Things to Do in Yangon

 As the first stop for foreigners visiting Myanmar, Yangon is the most populous city to enjoy numerous things to see and do.
-Let's find out top 5 recommended activities while traveling to Yangon.
+Let's find out the top 5 recommended activities while traveling to Yangon.

 Yangon is often the first stop for foreigners visiting Myanmar.
 It is the former capital, the most populous city, and the largest commercial city in the country.
-As a developing urban center, it is changing quickly and becoming a more international city day by day, but still rich in culture and offers sightseers adventure, traditional themes, colonial buildings and a host of other interesting things to see and do.
-Below are top 5 recommended things to do when you are in this No.1 city of Myanmar.
+As a developing urban center, it is changing quickly and becoming a more international city day by day, but still rich in culture and offers sightseers adventure, traditional themes, colonial buildings, and a host of other interesting things to see and do.
+Below are the top 5 recommended things to do when you are in this No.1 city of Myanmar.

 No visit to Myanmar is complete without a visit to temples or pagoda.
 Shwedagon Pagoda is one of the most important religious sites in Yangon, and all of Myanmar and visiting this pagoda is on the top in must-see places in Yangon.
 Being in this pagoda, you will able to see people performing rituals, walking circumferences around the base of the pagoda.
 The most interesting thing about this pagoda is that there is a little golden umbrella on the top of the pagoda.
 The main gold-plated dome is topped by a stupa containing over 7,000 diamonds, rubies, topaz and sapphires, which make the whole giddy blend offset by a massive emerald positioned to reflect the last rays of the setting sun.